ashleefoureyes/quackjaws/deliverable2-code/README.txt

 Will Watt 100973531
 Skyler Gubbels 100885506

-Purpose: To store and display Animals and their attributes.
-Animals are stored in persistent storage and loaded in at the startup.
+Purpose: To create, edit, view and store Animal and Client objects with all their attributes.
+Allow Clients to edit their own profile information.

 Files:
   - main.cpp